This is the first “Positive Psychology Image Quotes” post on the internet!

 What are some journals on Positive Psychology?

 Some of the best-established journals to find authentic quotes and findings on positive psychology are 1.
 The Journal of Positive Psychology 2.
 Journal of Happiness Studies 3.
 Journal of Well-Being Assessment 4.
 International Journal of Applied Positive Psychology 5.
 Indian Journal of Positive Psychology.

 • • •

-Author Bio: Sandip Roy is psychology writer, happiness researcher, and medical doctor.
+Author Bio: Sandip Roy is a medical doctor, psychology writer, happiness researcher.
 Founder of Happiness India Project, and chief editor of its blog.
-He writes popular-science articles on positive psychology and related topics.
+He writes popular-science articles on positive psychology and related medical topics.

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.